Unaxiom/ulogger/README.md

 # ulogger

 A custom logger that can be configured with different output colors.
 It can also stream logs to a remote URL.
 Take a look at the [documentation](https://godoc.org/github.com/Unaxiom/ulogger).
+It can also deep log an element using [spew](https://github.com/davecgh/go-spew).

 # Usage
 ```